Pedro Dibut

-Pedro Dibut Villafana (November 18, 1892 – December 4, 1979) was a Major League Baseball pitcher who played for the Cincinnati Reds in 1924 and 1925.
-In 1923 Dibut played for the Cuban Stars (West) in the Negro National League, one of several white Cubans who played in both Negro league baseball and in the then-segregated major leagues.
+Pedro Dibut Villafana (November 18, 1892 – December 4, 1979) was a Cuban professional baseball pitcher who played in Major League Baseball (MLB) for the Cincinnati Reds in 1924 and 1925.
+In 1923, Dibut played for the Cuban Stars (West) in the Negro National League, one of several white Cubans who played in both Negro league baseball and in the then-segregated major leagues.

 Dibut was a small man who threw a fastball, a curveball, and "about four different changes of pace."

 Playing career

 Early career

 In the fall of 1916, Dibut was signed by the Milwaukee Brewers of the minor league American Association.
 He had been playing in the Cuban Amateur League, where he was the leading pitcher and had gone 10–3, with 118 strikeouts in 123 innings.
 Later that winter, Dibut joined the Red Sox team in the professional Cuban League under manager Mike González.
 The 1916/17 season ran from January 29 through February 26, with each team playing 14 games.
 Dibut pitched in four games with a 1–0 win–loss record.

 In the spring of 1917, Dibut reported to spring training with Milwaukee.
 According to Sporting Life, he "showed well at the start of the season", but "was started back to his home at Cienfuegos, Cuba" in early April.
 In addition to pitching, he had been tried as an outfielder, but did not have enough experience in that position.
 The next winter he pitched in the Cuban League for Habana, again under the management of González, and appeared in three games, again going 1–0.
 With strong performances from Dibut's teammates, José Acosta, Jacinto Calvo, and Merito Acosta, Habana won the championship that season.

 Dibut then returned to the Cuban Amateur League.
 In 1920 he was the star pitcher for the Cienfuegos Federales that won the Amateur League championship with a record of 19–4.

 In 1923, Dibut turned professional again and joined the Cuban Stars (West), a team of Cuban players that competed in the Negro National League.
 In 18 games and 109 innings pitched, he went 7–8 with a 4.05 earned run average.

 That winter, Dibut returned to the Cuban League and signed with the Leopardos de Santa Clara.
 The team, which featured Negro league and Cuban stars Oscar Charleston, Alejandro Oms, Dobie Moore, and Oliver Marcelle, along with a pitching staff of Bill Holland, Dave Brown, Rube Currie, Merven Ryan, and José Méndez, in addition to Dibut, dominated the league with a 36–11 record and finished 11 1/2 games ahead of second place Habana.
 According to Figueredo, the 1923/24 Leopardos are "considered as the most dominant team ever in the history of Cuban baseball."
 Dibut appeared in nine games with a 3–3 record.